 The sidebarPanel contains input controls which can be passed to the mainPanel.
 The mainPanel contains items defined on a server side which we would like to display in the app.

 As you can see below, my app contains four inputs, two plots, one table and a text field.
 For the sake of clarity I am not showing the entire code at once.
 I used (…) for the lines of code that will be explained later.

 The data set used in the app was quite big and I wanted to give the user the possibility to filter it out using sliders.
 The first slider allows to define a filter based on the values from the Freq column in the industries_table.

 inputId = "freq",

 max = min(10 , max(as.numeric(industries_table["Freq"][, 1]))),

 value = 1

-Another thing was the number of bars on a first bar chart.
-I realized that the user might want to focus only on the Industries which are the most common in the data set.
-That is why I created the slider which allows the user to select the number of bars shown on a plot.
-This way the user could see only top n industries from the data set.
+I then realized that the user might want to focus only on the industries which are the most common in the data set.
+That is why I created a slider which allows the user to select the number of bars shown on the first bar chart.
+This way the user could see only top n industries from the data set on the plot.

 The maximum value of the second slider is based on the number of rows in the industries_table table, which depends on the first slider input.
 I needed to update the maximum value for the second slider every time after the user changes the value in the first slider.